 Over 300,000 Australians are estimated to have glaucoma, which can often go unnoticed while it slowly causes blindness to our peripheral vision.
 The incidence of glaucoma in the general population over 40 is about 2% (1 in 50) but this risk increases to about 20% (1 in 5) if an immediate family member has the disease.
 While it is more common as people age, it can occur at any age.
-As our population becomes older, the proportion of glaucoma patients is increasing.
-Vision Excellence is a proud friend and supporter of Glaucoma Australia and we continue to test for this ‘thief in the night’ and raise awareness in Castle Hill and surrounding areas of this serious disease and the fact that most of the blindness it causes can be avoided by early detection and timely treatment.
+As our population becomes older, the proportion of patients with this disease is increasing.
+Vision Excellence is a proud friend and supporter of Glaucoma Australia and we continue to test for this ‘thief in the night’ and raise awareness in the Hills District of this serious disease and the fact that most of the blindness it causes can be avoided by early detection and timely treatment.

-At Vision Excellence at Castle Hill, our glaucoma test will precisely examine your optic nerve and your eye pressure and other specific aspects of the retina of your eyes to detect even the earliest sign of glaucoma so that action can be taken to eliminate any risk of blindness.
-Whether or not a parent or a sibling has it, all adults should have a glaucoma test at least every two years.
-Our optometrist will advise you if you are at higher risk
+At Vision Excellence in the Hills District, we will precisely examine your optic nerve and your eye pressure and other specific aspects of the retina of your eyes to detect even the earliest sign of glaucoma so that action can be taken to eliminate any risk of blindness.
+Whether or not a parent or a sibling has it, all adults should have an eye test at least every two years.
+Our optometrist will advise you if you are at higher risk.